 In terms of our itchy skin, well, there are several things you can do and none of them involves a doctor.

 1. Moisturizer.
 Yeah.
 Imagine that.
 A little moisture goes a long way.
 Particularly if you’re inclined, like me, to take really hot showers.
 I know it’s a bit oxymoronic that a wet shower could dry out your skin.
 But, it’s the heat.
 It extracts moisture and makes a bad case of the itches even worse.
-Dove makes a good moisturizer, as does Nivea (one of my favorites) and Alveeno as well.
-In fact, Alveeno, like Dove, markets specifically toward menopausal women.
+I have heard some pretty good things about the Elemis skincare brand as far as moisturizing is concerned.
+And Dove makes a good moisturizer, as does Nivea (one of my favorites) and Aveeno as well.
+In fact, Aveeno, like Dove, markets specifically toward menopausal women.
 Smart, smart company, wouldn’t you say?

 2. Oils – like Vitamin E or Aloe Vera (though Aloe is not an oil, I know) does wonderful things for the skin.
 Plus, a little goes a long way.
 You can even add a little bit of peppermint or lavender essential oils for scent and a little bit of tingle.
 Or better yet, add it to your bath water.